botletics/Botletics-SIM7000/src/README.md

 BSD license, all text above must be included in any redistribution With updates from Samy Kamkar

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_FONA Check that the Adafruit_FONA folder contains Adafruit_FONA.cpp and Adafruit_FONA.h
+To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Botletics_modem Check that the Botletics_modem folder contains Botletics_modem.cpp and Botletics_modem.h

-Place the Adafruit_FONA library folder your *arduinosketchfolder*/libraries/ folder.
+Place the Botletics_modem library folder your *arduinosketchfolder*/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.